Priya-611/Heart-Disease-Predictor/README.md

-# Heart Disease Prediction Web App
+# Heart Disease Risk Prediction Web App

 A machine learning-powered web application to predict the likelihood of heart disease based on user health indicators.
 This project combines a logistic regression model, a Flask backend, and an AI-generated frontend to deliver real-time predictions.